Tezos-India/TezAsia-2k23/695650-U2Q38ZH2/backend/README.md

 yarn install
 ```

-4. Configure the database
+### 4. Configure the database

 First, start your PostgreSQL server.
-Then, open `prisma/.env` and set the `DATABASE_URL` variable to match your database settings:
+Then, open `.env` and set the `DATABASE_URL` variable to match your database settings:

 ```env
 DATABASE_URL="postgresql://<username>:<password>@localhost:5432/<database_name>?schema=public"